 Other amenities include a prayer room and a selection of newspapers.

-Qatar Airways Business Class Lounge DOH bottom line
+Qatar Airways Silver/Business Class Lounge DOH bottom line

 In terms of amenities, the Business Class Lounge offers a sampler of Qatar Airways’ higher-end offerings, including a family room, day beds, and showers.
 But the amenities miss the mark for a premium international lounge.
 The family rooms are bound to be occupied, the day beds are in a tight and hardly secluded space, and the food and beverage offering is severely lacking.
 Worse, the smell of the smoking room permeates the entire club.